salinecrew/salinecrew.github.io/parent-corner.md

 --------------------------------------------------------------------------------

-Saline Crew is a club sport, and, like other club sports, it is supported and run by the families of the participating athletes.
+Saline Rowing is a club sport, and, like other club sports, it is supported and run by the families of the participating athletes.

-**NOTE: Saline Crew is not part of Saline Area Schools "pay to play".**
+**NOTE: Saline Rowing is not part of Saline Area Schools "pay to play".**

 **NEW ROWERS - 1st Season ONLY - $375** (Program Registration Fees : $325, Rower
 Regatta Food $50.00)